davedoesdemos/IoTtoEvents/IoTtoEventHubs.md

 }
 ```

+Once you compile and upload your function you will need to add these settings to the Function App service in the portal.

 ### Function Code

 At the top of the file we add in the various modules we need.
 This will include System.Threading.Tasks to allow us to process multiple events asynchronously, as well as Newtonsoft.Json.Linq to allow us to easily process the JSON data.
+You may also need to install the modules using NuGet.

 ```CSHARP
 using IoTHubTrigger = Microsoft.Azure.WebJobs.EventHubTriggerAttribute;